Eligibility criteria

 • Guided tours that are not based within a visitor attraction should apply for the relevant Experience of the Year category

-• Businesses that are eligible to apply to both the small or large visitor attraction of the year category must choose the one that best suits their business and only enter one
+• Businesses that are eligible to apply to both the small and large visitor attraction of the year categories, must choose the one that best suits their business and only enter one

-Recognises high performing new tourism businesses, demonstrating excellent understanding of their market, exceeding the expectations of their customers with clear plans for future development.
+Recognises high performing new tourism businesses, that have been trading for less than two years, demonstrating excellent understanding of their market, exceeding the expectations of their customers, with clear plans for future development.

-Has been trading for at least three months and up to two years when applications open (for first applicable local/regional competition)
+• Has been trading for at least three months and up to two years when applications open (for local competition)

 • An existing business with new owners will only be eligible if a fundamental change to the business has occurred within two years of the new owners starting trading.
 A fundamental change would include at least two of the following: